opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

    - `-f or --fps FPS`: data fps (default=`10`)
    - `-d or --dataset_path DATASET_PATH`: path to a dataset, if it does not exist, nano KITTI dataset will be downloaded there (default=`/KITTI/opendr_nano_kitti`)
    - `-ks or --kitti_subsets_path KITTI_SUBSETS_PATH`: path to KITTI subsets, used only if a KITTI dataset is downloaded (default=`../../src/opendr/perception/object_detection_3d/datasets/nano_kitti_subsets`)

-You can inspect [the node](./scripts/point_cloud_dataset.py) and modify it to your needs for other point cloud datasets.